zhiweizd/PML_code/README.md

 # PML_code

-this is PML-lc code, we have provided the datasets used in our experiment without imdb dataset, because it's a file biggerer than 25MB.
+this is PML-LC source code, we have provided the datasets used in our experiment without imdb dataset, because it's a file biggerer than 25MB.

 Please note that they are raw datasets without added noise labels!